-Christmas market gunman evades French police two days after attack
+Police hunt Strasbourg market gunman, dead or alive

+Elite officers from the RAID police unit fanned out along one street, some with their guns trained on the houses in front of them.
+Other officers extended a security perimeter in the neighborhood.

+Interior Minister Christophe Castaner told the Senate that police were acting on a lead and “eliminating any doubts”.
+There was no immediate indication they had located the suspect shooter.

-STRASBOURG, France (Reuters) - The death toll in an attack on Strasbourg’s Christmas market rose to three on Thursday as police searched through eastern France and manned checkpoints on the German border in a hunt for the fugitive gunman.
+The death toll from Tuesday night’s attack rose to three on Thursday, as police combed the city in the east of France for a second day and manned checkpoints on the German border.

 Police issued a wanted poster for Cherif Chekatt, the main suspect in the attack, who was on an watchlist as a potential security threat.
 Authorities say the 29-year-old was known to have developed radical religious views while in jail.

-Two people were killed and a third victim who was hospitalized has now died, the Paris Prosecutor’s office said.
-A fourth victim has been declared brain-dead.
-At least 12 people were wounded, several of them critically.

-More than 700 police were taking part in the second day of the manhunt in Strasbourg, which lies on the west bank of the Rhine river, and the surrounding region.
+Strasbourg’s mayor has said the attack was “indisputably an act of terrorism” and, with the gunman on the run, France has raised its security threat to the highest level.

-Armed French and German police manned controls on either side of the Europe Bridge, which spans the frontier.
-Traffic on the French side was heavily backed up as officers inspected vehicles during the morning rush-hour.
+More than 700 police are taking part in the manhunt.
+French and German police manned controls on either side of the Europe Bridge, which spans the frontier running along the Rhine river.

-Police in the German town of Kehl, on the opposite riverbank, said they had received several reports of possible sightings on Wednesday but all were false leads.

 Asked if French police had been instructed to catch Chekatt dead or alive, government spokesman Benjamin Griveaux told CNews: “It doesn’t matter.
 The best thing would be to find him as quickly as possible.”